Dave Steele: Championships

 Steele won three Tampa Bay Area Racing Association (TBARA) championships.

-He claimed sixty wins in USAC sprint car (26), midget (eighteen), and Silver Crown (sixteen) races between 1996 and 2007.
+Steele claimed sixty wins in USAC sprint car (26), midget (eighteen), and Silver Crown (sixteen) races between 1996 and 2007.

-He claimed the USAC Silver Crown Series championship in 2004 and 2005, putting him in the company of drivers such as Mario Andretti, A. J. Foyt, Al Unser, Jeff Gordon, and Tony Stewart.
+Steele claimed the USAC Silver Crown Series championship in 2004 and 2005, putting him in the company of drivers such as Mario Andretti, A. J. Foyt, Al Unser, Jeff Gordon, and Tony Stewart.

 Race Wins

-He won the 2001 and 2003 Turkey Night Grand Prix midget car race.
+Steele won the 2001 and 2003 Turkey Night Grand Prix midget car race.
 Other notable Turkey Night winners include A. J. Foyt, Tony Stewart, and Billy Boat.

 Steele was also a two-time winner of the Little 500, held annually at Anderson Speedway.
 Throughout his sixteen starts in that race, he was a five-time pole-sitter and finished in the top-five ten times.

 Steele won the Copper Classic at Phoenix International Raceway eight times.
 He won the Silver Crown portion five times and Midget race three times.
 In 1998, he won the Night Before the 500 race.

 IndyCar and NASCAR

 Steele attempted to make his Indy Racing League IndyCar Series debut in 1996 at the Las Vegas Motor Speedway for ABF Motorsports but failed to qualify.
 He made his first start in 1998 at Phoenix International Raceway, the second race of the season, driving for RSM Marko, then drove in the final two races of the year for Panther Racing.
 He failed to finish all three races.
 He was entered in a Panther car for the 1999 Indianapolis 500 but crashed in practice.

 Steele drove in the first two races of the 2000 NASCAR Busch Series for Felix Sabates.
-After finishes of 23rd and 34th he failed to qualify for the next three races and Steele and the team parted ways.
+After finishes of 23rd and 34th, he failed to qualify for the next three races and Steele and the team parted ways.

 Steele also competed in four ARCA Racing Series races in 1999 and 2000 and two Infiniti Pro Series races (one each in 2002 and 2003).
 In 2002, Steele raced for Bowes Seal Fast Racing at Michigan finishing eighth in the Infiniti Pro Series.